Welcome to the HIPS PCT Project

 What to do if you have two irises obtained under the same name and they look the same except for differences in PBF / PCT?
 And you can’t find anything in the literature to help sort this out.
 This can and does happen.
 Contact us and we can discuss what seems the best course of action.

 The same form is available in several formats.
 All are already set up to print as letter-sized portrait.
 Please contact the Coordinator if you have any trouble downloading or opening the file.

 There are four options for sending in reports.
 For all options please include all information specified above.
-Deadline for submitting reports is January 31, 2023.
+Deadline for submitting 2023 reports will be January 31, 2024.

 - Transfer the observations back to one of the electronic forms provided and email as an attachment.

 - Create an electronic document of your own and email.
 Some people submit their own spreadsheet and this is fine.